The Best Moisturizers for Mature Skin, According to Experts and Editors

 “Those with mature skin may prefer a rich creamy moisturizer as opposed to a lightweight lotion or gel as this helps to lock moisture in,” adds Garshick.
 “Look for ingredients that draw moisture in, support and strengthen the skin barrier, as well as ones that soothe and calm the skin.”

-What should you avoid in moisturizers for mature skin?
+What should you avoid in moisturizers for aging skin?

 Board-certified dermatologist Dr. Pooja Rambhia recommends steering clear of moisturizers that contain alcohol and fragrance.
 “These can cause stinging and burning when applied to inflamed skin and can further dehydrate the skin,” she says.
 “It’s also best to avoid heavily fragranced moisturizers as they can potentate skin irritation on an already compromised skin barrier.”